alterior-mvc/alterior/packages/runtime/README.md

 ## Configuring enabled roles

-When an Alterior app is bootstrapped, the `ALT_ROLES_ONLY`/`ALT_ROLES_ALL_EXCEPT` environment variables are inspected to determine which roles should be started when the application starts.
+When an Alterior app is bootstrapped, several environment variables are inspected to determine which roles should be enabled by default.
+They are checked in the following order (the first one found wins).

+- `ALT_ROLES_ONLY` - Enable only the given roles
+- `ALT_ROLES_ALL_EXCEPT` - Enable all roles except those listed (including roles that are disabled by default)
+- `ALT_ROLES_DEFAULT_EXCEPT` - Enable all default-enabled roles except those listed

 The variables are comma-delimited lists of role `identifiers` that should be started or ignored.
-By default all registered roles are started.
-If both variables are specified, `ALT_ROLES_ONLY` takes precedence.
+By default all registered roles which are configured as enabled by default are started.

-Alternatively you can specify roles via the command line when the application is started using one of the following options:
+Alternatively you can specify roles via the command line when the application is started using one of the following
+options:

 ```
 --roles-only,       -r  [role,...]
 Enable only the specified roles
+--roles-skip,       -x  [role,...]
+Enable all default-enabled roles except those specified
---roles-except, -R [role,...]
-Enable all roles except the specified roles
+--all-roles-except, -R  [role,...]
+Enable all roles except the specified roles (regardless of default status)
 ```

 For example, to enable only the `web-server` and `tasks` roles: